English-591 · Topics in Pedagogy

 Option A: Academic Paper — Blueprint for Liberatory Pedagogy

-Focus: Analyze an existing antiracist pedagogical practice, educational project, or community teaching initiative.
+10–12 pages, double-spaced.
+Analyze an existing antiracist pedagogical practice or community teaching initiative.
 Propose frameworks for building educational futures rooted in justice and collective liberation.
+Sections: Introduction • Analysis of Resistance • Liberatory Proposals (3–5 principles) • Conclusion.

-Option B: Action Research — Groundwork with a Educational Initiative
+Option B: Action Research — Groundwork with an Educational Initiative

 Option C: Multimodal Project — Pedagogical Worldmaking